 What vitamins and other nutrients does okra contain?

-For boosting the immune system, and also helps with growth, development, and repair of organ tissues..
-There is 23 mg in a 100 g portion.
+It’s great for boosting the immune system, which is important for overall health.
+It also helps with growth, development, and repair of organ tissues.
+This is important because you want your guinea pig’s body to be able to heal itself and any injuries they may suffer from There is 23 mg in a 100 g portion of okra.

 For maintaining the digestive system, as well as helping with maintaining healthy weight.
 Dietary fiber makes your guinea pig feel fuller so they don’t overeat.
-There is 3.2 g in a 100 g portion.
+It’s important that your guinea pig is able to fully digest their foods, as they do consume their own poop in order to fully extract the nutrients they need from what they eat.
+There is 3.2 g in a 100 g portion of okra.

 What other benefits does okra provide for your guinea pig?